Pascal-J/type-system-j/README.md

 **Type system should be user defined**

 regardless of compiler advantages a function can be defined to operate on any number.
 Not just a specific narrow type of number.
-A function that takes a point should be able to take any pair of numbers.
+A function that takes an X,Y point should be able to take any pair of numbers.

 **Type system should be able to validate whole arguments (record validation vs field validation)**